 When I was asked to register for the IHI/BMJ International Forum on Quality & Safety in Healthcare I was a bit concerned.
 Being a consultant obstetrician and gynaecologist in a small non-profit hospital in Delhi, I wondered whether the conference would be applicable for our setting because many of the topics seemed related to public health.

 “A leader must be able to define an ideal state and get people enthused about moving towards it” said Dr Prab Prabhakar, a consultant paediatric neurologist at the Great Ormond Street Hospital (GOSH), as we sat down together in my office.
-I had met Dr Prabhakar a few months ago in London and was pleased that he was taking a day out of his vacation in India to visit us.

 Every year we celebrate International Nurses Day on Florence Nightingale’s birthday.
 In our hospital it’s a time when nurses dress up in their best, renew their pledge to serve, collect awards, and put on a cultural program.
 For the third year in a row I was asked to say a few words.
 Last year I had discussed how our newly introduced Training Within Industry (TWI) program had helped reduce nursing complaints,